 See you in the morning.

 You're done for tonight.
-In the morning, NapMap will prompt you when it's time — just tap to log the first wake and start a new day.
+In the morning, open NapMap and tap to log the first wake — that starts a new day.

 6am9am12pm3pm6pm9pm